Why Is My New York License Suspended?

 4. You were suspended for driving under the influence.

-If you are caught driving after having too much to drink (blood alcohol content of between .05 and .07), or are pulled over when under the influence of a drug, a license suspension is just one of the many consequences you may face.
+If you are caught driving after having too much to drink (blood alcohol content of between .05 and .07) or are pulled over when under the influence of a drug, a license suspension is just one of the many consequences you may face.
 Similarly, if you are under age 21 and are found to be driving in violation of New York state’s “Zero Tolerance” law (having a blood alcohol content of between .01 and .07), your license will without a doubt be suspended, on top of a possible arrest.
 The more serious violations will result in license revocation.

 5. You were suspended for driving under 18 and didn’t follow the rules.

 New York has a “graduated license” law for drivers under 18.
 If you don’t follow the restrictions under that program, your junior driver’s license can be suspended or revoked entirely.
-Underage drivers should pay extra mind to their driving habits and behaviors.
+Underage drivers should pay extra attention to their driving habits and behaviors.

 6. You were suspended for not reporting a car accident you were involved in.